Itinerary: 1 Day in Paris – Must Do & Must See (Map Included)

 Distance between Ile de la Cité and Opera Garnier: 20 minutes by metro

-Time you should spend in the neighborhood: 1 hour
+Time to spend in the Opéra district: 1 hour

 Distance between Opera and Montmartre: 30 minutes by metro